vin0010/SystemDesign/README.md

 - To further scale our system, we need to decouple different components of the system so they can be scaled independently.
 - If your system is very tightly interconnected, you may struggle to scale your engineering team
 - Once your application reaches the limits of your server (due to increase in traffic, amount of data processed, or concurrency levels), you must decide how to scale further
 	- Vertical Scaling
 		- It is often the simplest solution for shortterm scalability
 		- Vertical scalability becomes extremely expensive beyond a certain point.
+- To Scale a system
+  - Build redundancy at every tier
+  - Cache data as much as you can
+  - Support multiple data centers
+  - Host static assets in CDN
+  - Scale your data tier by sharding
+  - Split tiers into individual services
+  - Monitor your system and use automation tools